Aiden-Ng/Dynamic-Job-Shop-scheduling-with-deep-actor-critic-neural-network/README.md

 ## Results
 ------------
 ### Gif (Just demonstration for each dispatching rule)
-I have implemented 3 most common dispatching rule in my dynamic JSSP environment.
+I have implemented 3 most common dispatching rule in my dynamic JSSP environment, which will be used to benchmark against the deep multi agent reinforcement learning (MARL).
+The objective of the deep MARL would be to minimize number of tardy jobs and makespan in a batch.

 ### Example of each dispatching rule per EPISODE
 ------------